baymac/cred-jack/README.md

-# cred-jack
+# CRED Jack

-Bad cops submission for Solana Hackathon.
+Team Bad Cops's submission for Solana's Building Out Loud hackathon - { WINNER of CRED Special Prize }

-An app built using React.js, Next.js and Solana Web3 JS lib.
-You can play Cred Jack (a minified version of Black Jack) and win SOL tokens based on your trust score.
+Our app integrates with CRED APIs to authenticate a user.
+It links their CRED profile to their Solana public address.
+Users can play CRED Jack using their account's CRED coins.
+They get SOL tokens based on the bet amount and trust score.

+The app was built using React.js, Next.js and @solana/web3.js libraries.

 ## Local Setup